metarex-media/mrx-demo/README.md

 - [MXF inspect](https://github.com/Myriadbits/MXFInspect) you can look at the physical layout of the file.
 - [Reg-XML](https://registry.smpte-ra.org/apps/regxmldump/view/published/)
-Gives more details here about the header information of an rmx file.
+Gives more details here about the header information of an mrx file.